Academic Classes

 Mrs. Christi Monti

-Textbook: Medieval History-Based Writing Lessons (IEW) Student manual; teacher’s manual and student resource packet recommended
+Textbook: US History-Based Writing Lessons (IEW) Student manual; teacher’s manual and student resource packet recommended

-Materials: 1-inch binder with loose leaf paper and 30 sheet protectors in the back; pencils
+Materials: 1-inch binder with loose leaf paper and 50 heavy duty sheet protectors in the back; pencils

-In this widely acclaimed, theme-based writing curriculum, the world is at your fingertips!
-This class allows students to experience world history through cultural literature and the study of famous people and events while learning to write with IEW’s Structure and Style method.
+In this widely acclaimed, theme-based writing curriculum, travel back in time to early United States history!
+Students will delve into the excitement of explorers, battles, land expansion, famous ships, and founding fathers while learning to write with the Structure and Style (c) writing method.
 Students will receive individual feedback on their writing assignments to help them improve their writing, editing, and grammar.
-Additionally, students will receive lessons from IEW’s Fix-It!
-Grammar to ensure their knowlege of English grammar, parts of speech, and sentence structures is strong.
+Additionally, students will receive lessons from to ensure their knowledge of English grammar, parts of speech, and sentence structures is strong.

 $64/month plus $10 supply fee paid directly to teacher